-Judge Lawrence B. Hagel
+Chief Judge Lawrence B. Hagel

-Judge Lawrence B. Hagel was appointed a Judge of the U.S. Court of Appeals for Veterans
+Chief Judge Lawrence B. Hagel was appointed a Judge of the U.S. Court of Appeals for Veterans

-After returning from Viet Nam, Judge Hagel attended law school at the University of the Pacific's McGeorge School of Law.
-Upon graduation, he remained in the Marine Corps, serving as a Judge Advocate.
+Judge Hagel's military experience includes graduation from the U.S. Naval Academy and service in the U.S. Marine Corps as an infantry platoon commander, a headquarters company commander, and a field advisor to an infantry battalion of the Army of the Republic of Viet Nam during an extended tour in Viet Nam.
+He then attended law school at the University of the Pacific's McGeorge School of Law and after graduation remained in the Marine Corps serving as a Judge Advocate.
 He later received a masters of law (labor law) with highest honors from the National Law Center of The George Washington University.
-During his time as a Judge Advocate, he represented individuals charged with crimes under the Uniform Code of Military Justice and before administrative and medical boards.
+During his time as a Judge Advocate he represented individuals charged with crimes under the Uniform Code of Military Justice and before administrative and medical boards.
 He was also appointed Special Assistant U.S. Attorney.
-Judge Hagel appeared on behalf of the Department of the Navy in U.S. District Courts throughout the country, the U.S. Courts of Appeals for the Fourth and Ninth Circuits, the Federal Labor Relations Authority, the Federal Mediation and Conciliation Service, and in labor arbitration.
-Cases of note include Shopco Distribution Co., Inc. v.
-Commanding General of Marine Corps Base, Camp Lejeune, N.C., 885 F.2d 167 (4th Cir.
-1989).
+Judge Hagel appeared on behalf of the Department of the Navy in U.S. district courts throughout the country, the U.S. Court of Appeals for the Fourth Circuit and Ninth Circuit, the Federal Labor Relations Authority, the Federal Mediation and Conciliation Service, and in labor arbitration.
+Judge Hagel was awarded the Combat Action Ribbon, the Meritorious Service Medal (three awards), the Joint Service Commendation Medal, and the Army Commendation Medal.

 Judge Hagel is admitted to practice before the highest courts of Iowa, California, and the District of Columbia.
-He is also admitted to practice before the U.S. Courts of Appeals for the Federal, Fourth, Ninth, and Tenth Circuits; the U.S. Court of Appeals for Veterans Claims; and the U.S. Court of Appeals for the Armed Forces.
+He is also admitted to practice before the U.S. Court of Appeals for the Federal, Fourth, Ninth, and Tenth Circuits; the U.S. Court of Appeals for Veterans Claims; and the U.S. Court of Appeals for the Armed Forces.